aminehmida/medots/README.md

 ## Contact, bugs and feature requests

-I am using `medots` for my personal needs and it's serving me well because I couldn't find any cross platform config file manager.
-If you find the project useful, please give it a Star ⭐️ that will make me happy and motivated to work more on it 🤗 also feel free to share it with anyone who could find it useful 😉
+I am using `medots` for my personal needs and it's serving me very well.
+I published this project because I couldn't find any other cross-platform config manager.
+If you find the it useful, please give it a Star ⭐️ that will make me happy and motivated to work more on it 🤗 also feel free to share it with anyone who could find it useful 😉

-If you find a bug or you have a feature request, please open a github issue
+If you find a bug or you have a feature request, please open a github issue.